Suid-Afrikaanse Akademie vir Wetenskap en Kuns

-Mabel Jansen (née Pellissier), the Academy's first female member.
+Mabel Jansen (née Pellissier), the academy's first female member.

 The Suid-Afrikaanse Akademie vir Wetenskap en Kuns (SAAWK) (literally South African Academy for Science and Arts) is a multidisciplinary organization dedicated to promoting science, technology and the arts in Afrikaans, as well as promoting the use and quality of Afrikaans.
 The Hertzog Prize is awarded annually by the academy for high-quality literary work, while the Havenga prize is awarded annually for original research in the sciences.

+Members are entitled to the post-nominal letters LAkadSA (if the correspondence is in Afrikaans) and MAkadSA (if the correspondence is in English).

 Origin

 The initiative for the founding of the SAAWK came from General J. B. M. Hertzog who championed the Dutch-Afrikaans language.
 He suggested "dat een lichaam in 't leven worde geroepen ter bevordering van de Hollandse taal en letteren in Zuid-Afrika" (that one organisation be established to promote the Dutch language and literature in South Africa).

 On 2 July 1909, the first 30 members of the body gathered to form the "Zuid-Afrikaanse Akademie voor Taal, Letteren en Kunst" (South African Academy for Language, Literature and Art).
 The aim of the academy was "The enforcement and promotion of Dutch Language and Literature, and of the South African History, Archeology and Art", with an addendum that Dutch implied both Dutch and Afrikaans, as both languages were common in South Africa at the time.

-The name of the Academy was changed to the Suid-Afrikaanse Akademie vir Wetenskap en Kuns in 1942 when a "science and technology" faculty was created.
+The name of the academy was changed to the Suid-Afrikaanse Akademie vir Wetenskap en Kuns in 1942 when a "science and technology" faculty was created.

 Since then, it has been responsible for the establishment of, among others, the Simon van der Stel Foundation and the Africa Institute.
-Furthermore, the Academy strives to promote interest in South African history, antiquities, art and Afrikaans language and literature.
-The Academy has become known over the years because of the regular awarding of literary prizes (of which the Hertzog Prize is best known) and other prestigious awards such as the N. P. van Wyk Louw medal.
+Furthermore, the academy strives to promote interest in South African history, antiquities, art and Afrikaans language and literature.
+The academy has become known over the years because of the regular awarding of literary prizes (of which the Hertzog Prize is best known) and other prestigious awards such as the N. P. van Wyk Louw medal.

-Honorary membership of the Academy is regarded as an exceptionally high honour, although it is not accompanied by any prize or prize money.
-A person considered for honorary membership of the Academy is nominated in recognition of exceptional service to South Africa, the Afrikaans language, or to the Academy in particular.
+Honorary membership of the academy is regarded as an exceptionally high honour, although it is not accompanied by any prize or prize money.
+A person considered for honorary membership of the academy is nominated in recognition of exceptional service to South Africa, the Afrikaans language, or to the academy in particular.